xcat2/xcat-core/source/guides/admin-guides/large_clusters/databases/index.rst

 SQLite database is the default database used by xCAT and is initialized when xCAT is installed on the management node.

 SQLite is a small, light-weight, daemon-less database that requires no configuration or maintenance.
-This database is sufficient for small to moderate size systems ( < 1000 nodes ) when xCAT hierarchy (*service nodes*) is not being used.
-The SQLite database cannot be used for hierarchy because service nodes requires remote access to the database and SQLite does not support remote access.
+This database is sufficient for small to moderate size systems ( < 1000 nodes )

+**The SQLite database can NOT be used for xCAT hierarchy support because service nodes requires remote access to the database and SQLite does NOT support remote access.**

-For hierarchy, you will need to use one of the following alternate databases.
+For xCAT hierarchy, you will need to use one of the following alternate databases:

 MySQL/MariaDB
 -------------